TomasHubelbauer/net-tree/README.md

 [I've started this project on GitLab previously](https://gitlab.com/TomasHubelbauer/net-tree/), but I am starting again in plain JavaScript and will provide it as an ES module for use in my other project, [**Agendum**](https://agendum.today)

+### Split into a Node library and a test application

+Put the test application in `test`, but serve GitHub Pages from root so that it can pull the module in root and use it.